javeriaZ1131/MLP-for-Digit-Recognization/README.md

 # MLP-for-Digit-Recognization

- Apply the MLP for digit recognization and perform the complete analysis of this implementation in terms of  calculation accuracy,recall and percision.
+ Apply the MLP for digit recognization and perform the complete analysis of this implementation in terms of  calculation accuracy,recall and percision. and also the output is also displayed.